-In 2019, users spent a weekly average of six hours and 48 minutes watching online videos – a 59 percent increase from just three years prior in 2016 (Limelight, 2019).
+In 2019, users spent a weekly average of six hours and 48 minutes watching online videos—a 59% increase from just three years prior in 2016 (Limelight, 2019).

-In terms of daily usage, the current global average of video consumption per day stands at 84 minutes, lead by China and Sweden, whose populations spent 103 minutes per day in 2019 watching online videos.
-The global average is expected to increase and hit 100 minutes per day by 2021.
+In terms of daily usage, the current global average of video consumption per day stands at 84 minutes, led by China and Sweden, whose populations spent 103 minutes per day in 2019 watching online videos.

 10. Video’s Role in Internet Traffic

-And given the growing popularity of video, it should come as no surprise that its market share in internet traffic is set to increase.
+And given the growing popularity of video, it should come as no surprise that its market share in internet traffic has been increasing.

 To further put things into perspective, 56 exabytes (equivalent to one billion gigabytes) of internet video was consumed on a monthly basis in 2017.
-This figure will more than quadruple to 240 exabytes per month by 2022.
+This figure more than quadrupled to 240 exabytes per month in 2022.

-And it’s not just the consumption of uploaded videos that is forecast to increase.
-The same study by Cisco shows that traffic from live internet videos will grow 15-fold in the five-year period from 2017 to 2022 and account for 17 percent of the total internet video traffic share by 2022 – which is definitely a video marketing statistic to consider especially if you’re considering using Instagram or Facebook live videos to market your dropshipping business!
+It’s not just the consumption of uploaded videos that has risen.
+The same study by Cisco shows that traffic from live internet videos grew 15-fold in the five-year period from 2017 to 2022 and accounted for 17% of the total internet video traffic share in 2022—which is definitely a video marketing statistic to consider especially if you’re considering using Instagram or Facebook live videos to market your ecommerce business!

 And if you’re thinking of investing in video marketing, you may be glad to know that you don’t even need a massive budget or external resources to help you create videos.
 Smaller companies aren’t at a disadvantage when it comes to video production.
 A noteworthy example is the success story of the Dollar Shave Club, which grew from a viral video into a billion-dollar brand.
 This just goes to show that you don’t need a whole cast and crew to start your video marketing efforts today.